Many people think that they can’t change who they are, their intelligence, or anything else about themselves.

 You are not improving any skills.
 You are being obedient to someone, that is all.

 Instead, you need to practice skills!
 I recommend you first start practicing the skill of Mindfulness Journaling.
-Based on my experience coaching clients on a 1:1 basis, and my years of experience in eating disorder clinics, I know this positive skill alone can stop binge eating.

 Growth Mindset Activities to practice: Start practicing mindfully recording BEFORE you eat.